Aditya Nagpal

 How is an employer of record different from a PEO?

 An EOR is the sole legal employer, assuming full employment compliance responsibility without requiring you to have a local entity.
-A professional employer organization operates under a co-employment model and requires your company to already have a legal presence in the target country.
+A professional employer organization operates as a co-employer under US practice, and requires your company to already have a legal presence in the target country.

 What is the cost of using an employer of record?

-EOR pricing typically ranges from $200 to $1,500 per employee per month, depending on the country, services included, and provider.
-The true cost includes the service fee, statutory employer contributions, mandatory benefits, and any additional fees for onboarding, offboarding, or international payroll processing.
+EOR service fees typically run $199 to $600+ per employee per month, with the market median between $400 and $599 and enterprise providers reaching $1,200.
+The true cost also includes statutory employer contributions of roughly 7.65% to 45% of salary, mandatory benefits, and any fees for onboarding, offboarding, or off-cycle payroll runs.

 What are the benefits of using an employer of record?